Melmaphother/TimeDART/README.md

 # TimeDART
-This is the official PyTorch implementation of the paper: Diffusion Auto-regressive Transformer for Effective Self-supervised Time Series Forecasting.
+This is the official PyTorch implementation of the paper: TimeDART: A Diffusion Autoregressive Transformer \\ for Self-Supervised Time Series Representation

 ## Introduction

-Our design philosophy centers on integrating two powerful generative approaches: auto-regressive generation and the denoising diffusion model.
-These two methods complement each other, each leveraging their respective strengths.
-Auto-Regressive Generation captures the high-level global dependencies within sequence data, while the Denoising Diffusion Model focuses on modeling lowerlevel local regions.
-Through their combined efforts, the model learns the deep structures and intrinsic patterns within time series data, ultimately improving prediction accuracy and generalization capability.

-The main contribution of this work can be summarized as:

-- We propose a novel generative self-supervised learning framework, TimeDART, which integrates diffusion and auto-regressive modeling to effectively learn both global sequence dependencies and local detail features from time series data, addressing the challenges of capturing comprehensive temporal characteristics.

-- We design a cross-attention-based denoising decoder within the diffusion mechanism, which enables adjustable optimization difficulty during the self-supervised task.
-This design significantly enhances the model’s ability to capture localized intra-patch features, improving the effectiveness of pre-training for time series forecasting.
+Self-supervised learning has garnered increasing attention in time series analysis for benefiting various downstream tasks and reducing reliance on labeled data.
+Despite its effectiveness, existing methods often struggle to comprehensively capture both long-term dynamic evolution and subtle local patterns in a unified manner.
+In this work, we propose \textbf{TimeDART}, a novel self-supervised time series pre-training framework that unifies two powerful generative paradigms to learn more transferable representations.
+Specifically, we first employ a \textit{causal} Transformer encoder, accompanied by a patch-based embedding strategy, to model the evolving trends from left to right.
+Building on this global modeling, we further introduce a denoising diffusion process to capture fine-grained local patterns through forward diffusion and reverse denoising.
+Finally, we optimize the model in an autoregressive manner.
+As a result, TimeDART effectively accounts for both global and local sequence features in a coherent way.

-- We conduct extensive experiments to validate that TimeDART achieves more superior performance on time series forecasting tasks.
-We also report some insight findings to understand the proposed TimeDART.
+We conduct extensive experiments on public datasets for time series forecasting and classification.
+The experimental results demonstrate that TimeDART consistently outperforms previous compared methods, validating the effectiveness of our approach.

 ![](assets/model.png)

 ## Performance

-To evaluate TimeDART, we conduct experiments on 8 popular datasets, including 4 ETT datasets (ETTh1, ETTh2, ETTm1, ETTm2), Weather, Exchange, Electricity, and Traffic.
-The statistics of these datasets are summarized in the following Table.

-### in-domain results
+### Forecasting

 ![](assets/table1.png)

-### cross-domain results
+### Classification

-We also pre-trained on five datasets (ETTh1, ETTh2, ETTm1, ETTm2, Electricity) from the Energy domain and fine-tuned on a specific dataset.

 ![](assets/table2.png)

 ## Usage

+Datasets used in our experiments can be found in [Placeholder].

 We provide the default hyper-parameter settings in `scripts/prertrain` to perform pretraining, and ready-to-use scripts for fine-tuning on each datasets in `scripts/finetune`.